Sound Source Localization for Spatial Mapping of Surgical Actions in Dynamic Scenes: Methodology

-To evaluate event localization module, we additionally integrate a FusionTrack 500 optical tracking system (Atracsys, Puidoux, Switzerland), which tracks instrument poses with sub-millimeter accuracy via attached infrared-reflective sphere markers.
-The attached marker arrays are calibrated to the system using 3D scans of the tools obtained with a high-fidelity 3D scanner, the Artec Space Spider (Artec3D, Senningerberg, Luxembourg).
-Based on the tracked instrument poses, we compute the ground-truth 3d bounding boxes for event locations.
-The ground truth event timestamps for the event detection were labeled manually based on visual and acoustic inspection of the synchronized audio and video recordings. \quad \textbf{System Calibration and Synchronization $\mid$} All devices are calibrated and synchronized prior to the experiments.
+\textbf{System Calibration and Synchronization} All devices are calibrated and synchronized prior to the experiments.
 We calibrate the intrinsic parameters of the ZED 2i and Ring48 optical cameras using OpenCV and their extrinsic parameters $T_{ac}^{ftk}$ and $T_{zed}^{ftk}$ relative to the tracking system following the approach of \cite{hein_next-generation_2025}, as shown in \cref{fig:setup}.
-To ensure accurate synchronization between all devices throughout the experiments, we utilize a RocSync synchronization device \cite{meyer2025rocsync}, a hybrid clock comprising a linear and binary counter in both the RGB and IR spectrum, which enables a sub-frame accurate synchronization based on timestamps visible in all image frames.
+To ensure accurate synchronization between all devices throughout the experiments, we utilize a RocSync synchronization device \cite{meyer2026rocsync}, a hybrid clock comprising a linear and binary counter in both the RGB and IR spectrum, which enables a sub-frame accurate synchronization based on timestamps visible in all image frames.
 The factory-calibration of the phased microphone array is retained.
 At $1920 \times 1080\:px$ resolution, final reprojection errors after calibration and synchronization are $2.30 \pm 2.12\:px$ (Ring48) and $1.52 \pm 0.84\:px$ (ZED 2i).